AntczakEI/app-ads/_posts/2026-03-19-upper-body-strength-for-fighters.md

 ## 8. Carries

-Carries are one of the best “real-world strength” tools for fighters.
+Carries are one of the best real-world strength tools for fighters.

 Useful options include: